LEAH FIRED IT UP FROM REDLANDS TO POMONA … AND BEYOND

 That brought a nice streak of electricity up my spine.

 For my article in the Riverside Press-Enterprise, I got more than I needed from her.
 Leah brought me up to date on her folks, who’d moved back east.
-Ron had sold his Redlands business.
-Lindsey was teaching in Redlands.
+Ron had sold his Redlands business, moved to North Carolina with Linda.
+Their other daughter, Lindsey, was teaching in Redlands.

 Leah was just getting started.
 Patrons of the sport might tend to overlook what it takes to arrive where Leah was just reaching.
 This isn’t a sport.
 It’s a career.
 Racing just a portion of the 2013 schedule, Leah racked up 15th place.